pranshugaba/hugo-website/content/posts/hugo-colour-shortcode/index.md

 ---
 title: "Hugo Colour Shortcode"
 subtitle: "A fun way to show previews of colours in Hugo"
-summary: "Names of colours do not convey their image very well.
+summary: "Names of colours don't convey their image very well.
 What does #714825 looks like?
 I wrote a shortcode that shows previews of colours in Hugo, so you can see them and don't have to imagine them."

-date: 2021-07-14T01:53:47+05:30
+date: 2021-07-21T17:30:00+05:30
-lastmod: 2021-07-14T01:53:47+05:30
+lastmod: 2021-07-21T17:30:00+05:30

 tags: ["hugo", "shortcodes", "colours"]